twolfson/if-i-were-to-build-a-startup-web-app/README.md

 - TODO: See TODOs

-Choices, explanations, and documentation around if I were to build a startup web app.
+Choices, explanations, and documentation around if I were to build a startup web app in 2023.

 For context, I have 12 years experience at startups (mostly early stage), have been 3x first engineer (including 1x founder), and am a former Uber.

 Our goal with these choices is towards building a product as quickly and efficiently as possible.

-This was mostly written in May and October 2023.
-For exceptions, there will be a note.
+The information here will go out of date, so take it a grain of salt and as a snapshot in time.

 1. First, [Minimum Viable Product (MVP) without web app](README.md#stage-0-minimum-viable-product-mvp-without-web-app)
 2. Then, [Betting on product interactivity and deciding aesthetics](README.md#stage-1-initial-build)